Hemanth-Zero/Data-Structure-and-Algorithms/README.md

 # Data-Structure-and-Algorithms
-The following repository contains methods , solution , topics that i have learnt under Data Structure and Algorithms (DSA)
+The following repository contains methods, solutions, and topics that I have learnt under Data Structure and Algorithms (DSA)